bitcharmer/tlb_shootdowns/README.md

 Imagine a process with two threads running on two separate CPUs.
 They both allocate some memory to work with (let's call it chunk A).
 They later decide to allocate some more memory (chunk B).
 Eventually they only work on chunk B and don't need chunk A any more so one of the threads calls _free()_ to release unused memory back to the OS.
 What happens now is that the CPU which executed the _free()_ call has perfect information about valid mappings because it flushed outdated entries in its own TLB.
 But what about the other CPU running the other thread of the same process?
 How does it know that some virtual-to-physical mappings are not legal any more?
 We mustn't let it access addresses that map to physical memory that has been freed and can now belong to some completely different process, can we?
-I mean, that would be really bad memory coherency :)
+I mean, that would be really bad memory protection :)

 There is no such thing as [bus snooping](https://en.wikipedia.org/wiki/Bus_snooping) for TLBs so how do other CPUs in an SMP system know when and what to invalidate?
 This is where we finally get to meet Mr TLB-shootdown in person.